skik4/cs2-casual-enjoyer-electron/README.md

 # CS2 Casual Enjoyer

 **CS2 Casual Enjoyer** is an Electron-based desktop application that automates the process of joining a friend's Casual match in Counter-Strike 2 (CS2).
 Steam does not provide a built-in feature for this in CS2, and the Steam client may show outdated or delayed information about available slots in a match.
-This app helps you connect to your friend's Casual game as soon as a slot becomes available, improving your experience and saving time.
+This app helps you connect to your friend's Casual match as soon as a slot becomes available, improving your experience and saving time.

 ## How It Works